-A Rendezvous Reader brings together the liveliest, most readable accounts by and about the mountain men.
-Whether you sample or devour this anthology of mountain horrors and delights, it is a book guaranteed to entertain.
+Though A Rendezvous Reader will certainly be of interest to the historian and the historically curious, the true purpose of this anthology is to bring together in one volume the liveliest most readable accounts by and about the mountain men.
+Whether you sample or devour this anthology of mountain horrors and delights, it is a book guaranteed to entertain as well as inform.